 The Act also eliminates the upfront rebate for all Federal Direct Loans.
-Starting July 1, 2012, Federal Direct Subsidized and Unsubsidized loan disbursements will have a one percent origination fee, and Federal Direct PLUS loans will have a four percent origination fee applied at disbursement.
+Starting July 1, 2012, Federal Direct Unsubsidized loan disbursements will have a 1.073% origination fee, and Federal Direct PLUS loans will have a 4.292% origination fee applied at disbursement.

 When you apply for a Federal Direct Grad PLUS Loan, the U. S. Department of Education will check your credit history.
 To be eligible for a Grad PLUS Loan, you must not have an adverse credit history.
 If you are found to have an adverse credit history, you may still borrow a Grad PLUS Loan if you get an endorser who does not have an adverse credit history.
 An endorser is someone who agrees to repay the Direct Grad PLUS Loan if you do not repay the loan.
 The endorser may not be the student on whose behalf a parent obtains a Direct PLUS Loan.
 In some cases, you may also be able to obtain a Grad PLUS Loan if you document to our satisfaction that there are extenuating circumstances related to your adverse credit history.